lastres0rt/problem-solution-response/README.md

 An app designed to help people generate PSR (Problem-Solution-Response) stories for job interviews and resume crafting.

 Create a variety of PSR stories to nip those frustrating interview questions in the bud!
+Use shortened versions to spice up your resume!
 Make them just long enough to be interesting! 👔 🎓

 ## Inspiration